akikoplays/cpp-vscode-test/README.md

 ## How to install

-Download vscode & intall it.
+Download vscode & install it.
 Install following extensions:
 * C/C++
 * CMake